Ruchi2613/Stock_market_Analysis/README.md

 4. Flask

 # How to run:

-1. Clone the repository
-2. Open Terminal and install the dependencies -
+1. Open Terminal and install the dependencies -
    - pandas
    - yfinance
    - datetime
    - matplotlib
    - plotly
    - flask
-3. Go to folder Flask_Proj-FE520/
+2. Go to folder Flask_Proj-FE520/
-4. Run - python app.py
+3. Run - python app.py